georust/rinex/rinex-cli/doc/preprocessing.md

     -P R03,E10
 ```

-The `sv` target supports more than "=" or "!=".
-With this command for example,
+`Sv` target is the only one amongst CSV arrays that supports more than "=" or "!=" operands.
-we are left with PRN above 03 for GPS and below 10 (included) for Galileo
+For example we can select PRN above 08 for GPS and below 10 for Galileo constellations (only, others are untouched)
+with this command:

 ```bash
 rinex-cli \